gpoell/qmul-rbh-gui/README.md

 ```
 python src/app.py
 ```
 Note: the connection details to the ESP32 server are automatically read from a local configuration file called local_conf.yaml at the root level of your repository.
 The configuration file should have your connection details in the following [yaml](https://pypi.org/project/PyYAML/) format.
 <b>local_conf.yaml</b>
 ```
 client:
-    host: "hostname"
+    host: "127.0.0.1"
     port: 5000
 ```
 </details>